-- Study of living shoot apices by dissections using aquatic plants such as Ceratophyllum and Hydrilla. - Study of monocot and dicot stem. - Study of cytohistological zonation in the shoot apical meristem (SAM) in sectioned and double-stained permanent slides of a suitable plant such Coleus, Kalanchoe, and Tobacco.
+- Study of monocot and dicot stem.
+Primary and secondary, Anamolous structure and secondary growth as per the availability.. - Study of cytohistological zonation in the shoot apical meristem (SAM) in sectioned and double-stained permanent slides of a suitable plant such Coleus, Kalanchoe, and Tobacco.
 Examinations of shoot apices in monocotyledons in both T.S. and L.S. to show the origin and arrangement of leaf primordial. - Study of alternate and distichous, alternate and superposed, opposite sand superposed, opposite and decussate leaf arrangement.
 Examination of rosette plants (Launaea, Mollugo, Raphanus, Hyoscyamus etc.) and induction of bolting under natural conditions as well as by GA treatment. - Microscopic examination of vertical section of leaves such as Cannabis, Tobacco, Nerium, Maize and wheat to understand the internal structure of leaf tissues and trichomes, glands etc. - Study the C3 and C4 leaf anatomy of plants. - Study of epidermal peels of leaves such as Coccinia, Gailardia, tradescantia, Notonea, etc. To study the development and final structure of stomata and stomatal index.
-Demonstration of the effect of ABA on stomatal closure. - Study of whole roots in monocots and dicots. - Examination of L.S. of root from a permanent preparation to under stand the organization of root apical meristem and its derivatives.
-(Use Maize, Aerial roots of Banyan, Pistia, Jussieua etc.). - Origin of lateral roots. - Study of leguminous roots with different types of nodules. - Food crops: Wheat, Rice, Maize, Chickpea, Potato, Tapioca, Sweet Potato, Sugar cane, Morphology, Anatomy, Micro chemical tests for stored food material. - Forage/Fodder crops: Study of any five important crops of the locality (For example fodder sorghum, Bajra, Bersem, Clove, Guar bean, Gram, Ficus sp.) - Plant fibers: (i) Textile fibers: Cotton, Jute, Linen, Sunn hemp, Cannabis. (ii) Cordage fibers; Coir (iii) Fibers for stuffing: Silk and Cotton.
+Demonstration of the effect of ABA on stomatal closure. - Study of roots in monocots and dicots.
+Anamolous structure and secondary growth as per the availability.. - Examination of L.S. of root from a permanent preparation to understand the organization of root apical meristem and its derivatives.
+(Use Maize, Aerial roots of Banyan, Pistia, Jussieua etc.). - Origin of lateral roots.\ - Study of leguminous roots with different types of nodules.\ - Food crops: Wheat, Rice, Maize, Chickpea, Potato, Tapioca, Sweet Potato, Sugar cane, Morphology, Anatomy, Micro chemical tests for stored food material. - Forage/Fodder crops: Study of any five important crops of the locality (For example fodder sorghum, Bajra, Bersem, Clove, Guar bean, Gram, Ficus sp.) - Plant fibers: (i) Textile fibers: Cotton, Jute, Linen, Sunn hemp, Cannabis. (ii) Cordage fibers; Coir (iii) Fibers for stuffing: Silk and Cotton. - Composting of Domestic Plant waste materials & its characterization (NPK)